tweag/topiary/docs/book/src/guides/suggested-workflow.md

    )
    ```

-8. Run `cargo test` again, to see if the output is better now, and then
+8. Run `cargo test` again, to see if the output has improved, then
    return to step 5.